-Surrogate modeling is generally a vast topic and the interested reader is referred to Wang and Shan (2006) and Marsland (2015) for more general overviews, as well as to Tunga and Demiralp (2005) for the high dimensional model representation approach and Rasmussen and Williams (2006) and Santner et al. (2018) for more detailed looks at Gaussian process regression (GPR).
-For applications to RBDO in general Dubourg (2011) and Jin et al. (2003) are instructive.
+Surrogate modeling is generally a vast topic and the interested reader is referred to Wang and Shan (2006) and Marsland (2015) for more general overviews, as well as to Tunga and Demiralp (2005) for the high-dimensional model representation approach and Rasmussen and Williams (2006) and Santner et al. (2018) for more detailed looks at Gaussian process regression (GPR).
+For applications to RBDO in general, Dubourg (2011) and Jin et al. (2003) are instructive.

-Focusing our attention to wind turbine applications, it has been common for quite some time to use surrogate modeling due to the computationally demanding simulations required for time domain analysis.
-Especially for reliability analysis, optimization an estimate of its own uncertainty by default, but generally requires a larger number of samples to gain a significant advantage over response surface methods (Kaymaz, 2005).
-We note that GPR is often referred to as Kriging in the engineering literature.
-Although for most practical purposes, the two terms can be used interchangeably, GPR is more general.
+Focusing our attention to wind turbine applications, it has been common for quite some time to use surrogate modeling due to the computationally demanding simulations required for time-domain analysis.
+This is especially true for reliability analysis, optimization and RBDO, due to the drastically increased computational effort involved.
+The most commonly applied types of surrogate models in wind energy have been response surface models (typically second-order polynomials), Taylor expansions and (especially more recently) GPR.
+GPR has many advantages, including the ability to capture non-linearities with higher fidelity and providing an estimate of its own uncertainty by default but generally requires a larger number of samples to gain a significant advantage over response surface methods (Kaymaz, 2005).
+We note that GPR is often referred to as kriging in the engineering literature.
+Although, for most practical purposes, the two terms can be used interchangeably, GPR is more general.
 Hence, to avoid specificity where it is not needed, we will use the term GPR.